Google sending out I/O 2021 swag and pins [Gallery] - 9to5Google

 While I/O is virtual for 2021, Google is still sending attendees some developer conference swag in the form of a sweatshirt and delightful pins.

-When registration opened at the start of last month, some attendees were able to sign-up for a “gift.”
-That registration process differed from the public-facing one, and was presumably geared towards people that secured a ticket for the physical conference last year.
+When registration opened at the start of last month, some attendees were able to sign up for a “gift.”
+That registration process differed from the public-facing one, and was presumably geared toward people who secured a ticket for the physical conference last year.
 When I/O was canceled, the company said that those people would automatically get a ticket in 2021.
 The swag box today is likely a part of that.

 Meanwhile, product pins are the best part of this care package.
 There’s a small “#GoogleIO” and larger “I/O.” This is joined by the Chrome logo in a white circle that is amusingly reminiscent of the icon in Android 12 today, and one for ARCore.

-Note: Update: So far, we’ve seen pins for ARCore, Chrome, TensorFlow, Google Cloud, Firebase, and Android.